microsoft/InnerEye-DeepLearning/docs/fastmri.md

 steps:
 * Start a training job, training for only 1 epoch, like `python InnerEye/ML/runner.py --model BrainMulticoil --azureml=True --use_dataset_mount=True --num_epochs=1`
-* Wait until the job starts training the first epoch.
-Then navigate to the "Outputs" section of the job in AzureML
+* Wait until the job starts has finished creating the cache file - the job will print out a message "Using dataset cache from dataset_cache.pkl", visible in the log file `azureml-logs/70_driver_log.txt`.
+At that point, you can cancel the job.
-* You should see a file `dataset_cache.pkl` that has been produced by the job.
+* In the "Outputs + logs" section of the AzureML job, you will now see a file `outputs/dataset_cache.pkl` that has been produced by the job.
 Download that file.
-* Upload the file `dataset_cache.pkl` to the storage account that holds the fastMRI datasets, in the `brain_multicoil` folder that the Azure Data Factory created.
-You can do that via the Azure Portal, or Azure Storage Explorer.
+* Upload the file `dataset_cache.pkl` to the storage account that holds the fastMRI datasets, in the `brain_multicoil` folder that was previously created by the Azure Data Factory.
+You can do that via the Azure Portal or Azure Storage Explorer.
+Via the Azure Portal, you can search for the storage account that holds your data, then select "Data storage: Containers" in the left hand navigation.
+You should see a folder named `datasets`, and inside of that `brain_multicoil`.
+Once in that folder, press the "Upload" button at the top and select the `dataset_cache.pkl` file.
 * Start the training job again, this time you can start multi-node training right away, like this:
 `python InnerEye/ML/runner.py --model BrainMulticoil --azureml=True --use_dataset_mount=True --num_nodes=8`